mozilla/ecosystem-test-scripts/docs/developer-guides/developer_setup.md

 **DO NOT SHARE YOUR CIRCLECI API TOKEN**

-## 3. Copy the BigQuery Service Account JSON Keys
+## 3. Copy the Service Account JSON Keys

-The `metric_reporter` script is set up using the [ecosystem-test-eng GCP project][ETE GCP Project] with the metric-reporter [service account][ETE GCP Service Accounts].
-In order to execute the script a key for the service account, in the form of a JSON file, needs to be copied from the 1Password Ecosystem Test Engineering Team Vault into the root directory of the `ecosystem-test-scripts` project.
+The `circleci_scraper` and `metric_reporter` scripts are set up using the [ecosystem-test-eng GCP project][ETE GCP Project] with the circleci-scraper and metric-reporter [service accounts][ETE GCP Service Accounts].
+In order to execute the scripts, keys for the service accounts, in the form of a JSON files, need to be copied from the 1Password Ecosystem Test Engineering Team Vault into the root directory of the `ecosystem-test-scripts` project.

 ## 4. Set up the config.ini